conan-io/conan-center-index/docs/adding_packages/README.md

 ## :two: Creating a package

 Once you've successfully built an existing recipe following [developing recipes](../developing_recipes_locally.md) tutorial.
-You are set to being.
+You are set to being adding a new package.

 Make sure you have:

-* Fork and then clone the [conan-center-index](https://github.com/conan-io/conan-center-index) git repository.
+* Forked and then cloned the [conan-center-index](https://github.com/conan-io/conan-center-index) git repository.
 * Make sure you are using a recent [Conan client](https://conan.io/downloads) version, as recipes improve by introducing features of the newer Conan releases.

 The easiest way to start is copying a template from our [`package_templates/`](../package_templates) folder to the [`recipes/`](../../recipes/) folder.